 Just make sure to wear the right maternity activewear.
 There’s nothing worse than having to fuss with your clothing to stay comfortable during a workout.

-While body weight training, HIIT, yoga, zumba, and other popular forms of fitness aren’t going away anytime soon — in fact, they each claimed a spot on the American College of Sports Medicine’s forecast of 2016 fitness trends — we can also expect to see some other new and exciting ways to workout.
+While body weight training, HIIT, yoga, zumba, and other popular forms of fitness aren’t going away anytime soon — in fact, they each claimed a spot on the American College of Sports Medicine’s — we can also expect to see some other new and exciting ways to workout.
 And while you may not be catching a wave anytime over the next nine months, wouldn’t surfing be a terrific line item on your bucket list?
 For more great content on the latest fitness trends, as well as discounts on your favorite maternity activewear, sign up for the For Two Fitness newsletter today.

 Comments will be approved before showing up.